8th Berlin International Film Festival

 The 8th annual Berlin International Film Festival was held from 27 June to 8 July 1958 with the Zoo Palast as the main venue.
 The festival was opened by then West Berlin's newly elected mayor Willy Brandt.

-The Golden Bear was awarded to the Swedish film Smultronstället directed by Ingmar Bergman.
+The Golden Bear was awarded to Wild Strawberries directed by Ingmar Bergman.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: